Polk Library

 🀝 C. Working with Librarians for AI-Informed Research Support

-Polk Library support ethical, effective AI use across the research lifecycle.
+Polk Library supports ethical, effective AI use across the research lifecycle.
 For guidance, reach out to

 Joe Pirillo, Polk Library’s AI lead contact.